 Allright — it’s time to tackle the “should we sand” question.
 Mostly because we hear it so often from so many places!
 The quick and short is that for roughly 80% of our customers sanding isn’t needed.
 The 20% of the time you SHOULD sand is (1) when there is cracking and peeling on the surface underneath of (2) if the surface is shiny, slick, “new” and could use a quick scuff sand.

 MudPaint is a far richer, thicker paint with far better adhesion and, since it adheres to almost anything we have only 20% of the time where sanding is absolutely required.
 Now – it can’t hurt to do a light “once-over” on just about any piece, but it is required on just about 20% of our customers projects.

-Finally, Sanding will even out the surface so that you are starting with a smooth canvas.
+If you do proceed ahead, you can also find that sanding will even out the surface so that you are starting with a smooth canvas.
 It helps to minimize wood grains.
 Sanding will remove scratches and nicks.
-It also helps to remove the cleaning supplies used and any dirt that may be lingering.
-I truly believe a little sanding goes a long way and the time spent doing it is well worth it.
-Arms and all.
+It also helps to remove the cleaning supplies used and any dirt, grime, or grease that may be lingering.